kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 They have assigned the boolean value of 'no' (`n`) to the missing values found in the `bfitted_kitchen` column.
-If one substitutes the missing values with the values in the `json_bfitted_kitchen` column, that have the same row index, the columns are the same.
-Another reason not to drop the column is that a listing with a fitted kitchen will usually be a value adding feature, that increases the market value of the listing compared to listings without a fitted kitchen.
-The reason being, that a listing without a fitted kitchen will typically mean, that the tenant will have to buy a kitchen for the apartment.
-The costs of buying a kitchen are high, plus the fact, that a kitchen is often custom-made to fit the space of the specific kitchen and thus can not be moved to another apartment.
+If one substitutes the missing values with the values in the `json_bfitted_kitchen` column that have the same row index, the columns are the same.
+Another reason not to drop the column is that a listing with a fitted kitchen will usually be a value adding feature that increases the market value of the listing compared to listings without a fitted kitchen.
+The reason being that a listing without a fitted kitchen will typically mean that the tenant will have to buy a kitchen for the apartment.
+The costs of buying a kitchen are high, plus the fact that a kitchen is often custom-made to fit the space of the specific kitchen and thus can not be moved to another apartment.

-This gives enough reason to fill the rows, that have missing values in `bfitted_kitchen` with '0' - does not have a fitted kitchen.
+This gives enough reason to fill the rows that have missing values in `bfitted_kitchen` with '0' - does not have a fitted kitchen.

 ### Comparing Values of `bfitted_kitchen` and `json_bfitted_kitchen`